Question #1: Overcharged esrog

 Was the seller wrong?

 The Gemara tells us that the great tanna Rabbi Yehoshua, the rebbe of Rabbi Akiva, was asked: “What is the best means to become wealthy?”
 Rabbi Yehoshua advised that, aside from being very careful in one’s business dealings, the most important factor is to daven to He Who owns all wealth (Niddah 70b).
-A Jew must realize that Hashem’s Torah and His awareness and supervision of our fate is all-encompassing.
+A Jew must realize that Hashem’s Torah and His awareness and supervision of our fate are all-encompassing.
 Making this realization an integral part of our thinking is the true benchmark of how His kedusha influences our lives.